popphp/pop-form/README.md

 So a few different things are going on in the above example:

 1. We set a `$fields` configuration array first, defining the field type, name, label, attributes, validators, etc.
-2. We create the form object and gave it an 'id' attribute.
+2. We created the form object and gave it an 'id' attribute.
 3. We checked for a $_POST submission.
-If not detected, just render the form for the first time.
+If not detected, we just render the form for the first time.
 4. If a $_POST submission is detected:
     1. Add some filters (`strip tags` and `htmlentities`) and then set the field values with the values in the $_POST array.
     2. Check if the form object passes validation.
 If not, re-render the form with the errors.
 If it does pass, then you're good to go.